 Test Your Noun Knowledge

-There are many different types of nouns, each designed to serve a different purpose in a sentence.
-Some get specific, such as proper nouns.
-Others are more generic, such as abstract nouns.
+There are many types of nouns, each designed to serve a different purpose in a sentence.
+Test your knowledge with the practice items below.

 Noun Types: Practice Items

 Review the bold words in the sentences below and decide what type, or types, of noun each one is.
 Work through the questions on your own, then review the answers to see how you did.